Dos and Don’ts When Choosing Flooring for Your Home

 1. DON’T Mix Too Many Materials

-Using a different type of flooring in every room creates visual chaos and makes your home feel smaller and disjointed.
+Using a different type of flooring, bought from a reliable flooring partner, in every room creates visual chaos and makes your home feel smaller and disjointed.

 • DON’T create unnecessary transitions.
 Aim for continuity.
 Use the same hard surface (e.g., LVP or tile) throughout the main floor to create a sense of expansive flow.
 Limit contrasting materials to defined, separate rooms (like bathrooms or carpeted bedrooms).